-From hikes and yoga to jet-setting and workouts, leggings are a comfortable and functional choice.
-Despite their apparent simplicity, they’re not all alike, and there’s nothing worse than a pair of ill-fitting leggings.
-They ride up, squeeze tight, slide down, and need constant adjustment.
+From hikes and yoga to jet-setting and gym sessions, women’s leggings need to be comfortable, functional and stylish.
+Despite the apparent simplicity, leggings for women are not all alike.
+And there’s nothing worse than a pair of ill-fitting leggings.
+They ride up, squeeze tight, slide down, or need constant adjustment.
 It’s not only annoying, but it also gets in the way of being active.

-We’ve divided the best women’s leggings list into four categories: workout, everyday wear, yoga, and winter.
-Of course, some leggings intersect multiple categories, and this list doesn’t include every legging on the planet.
+We’ve divided the top women’s leggings into four categories: workout, everyday wear, yoga, and winter.
+Most leggings intersect those categories, and this list doesn’t include every legging on the planet.
 But it’s extensive, and we created it after thorough research and first-hand experience.

-The Best Women’s Workout and Travel Leggings in 2024
+The Best Women’s Workout and Travel Leggings of 2025

 Vuori Clean Elevation Legging